Giving Circle Investment Process

 Women United and Emerging Leaders United

-Women United and Emerging Leaders United are pleased to announce the opening of our next investment processes.
-Successful applicants will receive funding from July 1, 2025-June 30, 2026.
-We are excited to invite community organizations to participate in these opportunities.
+Emerging Leaders United (ELU) is pleased to announce the opening of our next investment process.
+Successful applicants will receive funding from July 1, 2026-June 30, 2027.
+We are excited to invite community organizations to participate in this opportunity.

-Applications will be open for submission from Tuesday, February 25 to Tuesday, March 25, 2025 at 11:59 p.m.
+Applications will be open for submission from Wednesday, February 25, 2026 to Wednesday, March 25, 2026 at 11:59 p.m.
 Our community volunteer-led investment review process will take place throughout the spring, and applicants will be notified of decisions at the end of May.
-Please see below for more information on each of these opportunities.
+Please see below for more information.

 Applications must be submitted through our online portal, Blackbaud.
-We strongly suggest completing the application in the Word document provided and then copying and pasting the answers into Blackbaud when ready.
-(Below, we provide both a Word version of the application, as well as a workbook which is more of a how-to document with additional details.)
+We strongly suggest completing the application in the Word version of the application (provided below) and then copying and pasting the answers into Blackbaud when ready.

-Please only click the Blackbaud application link once (for each application you intend to submit) because each time it is clicked, it creates a new application.
-To sign into your saved application, do not click the original link, instead retrieve your draft from the Application Portal.
-If you need Blackbaud support, reach out to Blaine Flanders, bflanders@uwsme.org.
+Please only click the Blackbaud application link once (for each application you intend to submit).
+Each time this link is clicked, it creates a new application.

 APPLICANT SUPPORT: